Probate Q&A Series Can a power of attorney obtain errors and omissions insurance to protect against legal liability in North Carolina?

 In North Carolina, a person serving as an agent under a power of attorney (often called an attorney-in-fact) owes strict fiduciary duties to the principal.
 These duties include acting in the principal’s best interest, avoiding conflicts of interest, and keeping accurate records.
 If an agent breaches these duties, the agent can face personal liability for any resulting harm.

 Errors and omissions (E&O) insurance can help an agent manage the financial risks of unintentional mistakes or oversights.
 While North Carolina’s Uniform Power of Attorney Act does not explicitly mention E&O insurance, it allows agents to incur expenses and use the principal’s assets to fulfill their duties.
 Under G.S.
-32C-4-406, an agent may be reimbursed for reasonable expenses related to acting under the power of attorney, which can include insurance premiums if the principal authorizes it.
+32C-4-406, an agent may be reimbursed for reasonable expenses related to acting under the power of attorney.
+Insurance premiums may be reimbursable if authorized by the principal or otherwise proper under the circumstances.

 Moreover, a principal may require an agent to provide a bond or other security before the agent begins acting, per G.S.
 32C-4-411.
-Although a bond is a traditional form of security, an E&O insurance policy can serve a similar purpose by ensuring funds are available to compensate the principal for covered losses.
+Although a bond is a traditional form of security, an E&O insurance policy is not the same as a bond and may not satisfy a requirement for a bond or other security unless the principal accepts it.
 Agents may purchase a policy in their own name and seek reimbursement, or the principal may pay premiums directly if consistent with the principal’s instructions.

 Key points under North Carolina law: